ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 Explanation:
 a[:] : This creates an iterable-object of the type towards which 'a' is pointing.
 In this case, the new iterable-object created would be a list-object since 'a' is pointing towards a list-object [ ].
 b = a[:] : This also creates a new pointer 'b' which points towards a list-object '[ ]' contaning all the elements of a list '[ ]' towards which 'a' is pointing.
+Notice that 'a' and a[:] are not the same object, since list(a) creates a new list-object.
+Hence the output.

 ### ```D.```